voxpupuli/puppet-autofs/README.md

 #### Parameters
 * **mount_name** - This is a logical, descriptive name for what what autofs will be mounting.
-This is represented by the "home:" and "tmp:" entries above.
+This is represented by the `home:` and `tmp:` entries above.
 * **mount** - This Mapping describes where autofs will be mounting to.
 This map entry is referenced by concat as part of the generation of the /etc/auto.master file.